idarahu/DE-project/FinalReport.md

 ### QUERIES

+The DWH has been designed to answer many BI queries (see the folder queries_dwh on the project's GitHub page).
+This chapter gives two examples: one basic and one more challenging query, together with the results (figures 12 and 13).

 #### [Ranking authors](https://github.com/idarahu/DE-project/tree/main/queries_dwh/authors)
 - With the most publications in a given year, scientific domain and/or publication venue
 - With the most citations in a given year, scientific domain and/or publication venue